Trauma, the Nervous System & Family Constellations

 • anxiety

-Healing often begins with restoring safety, connection and order
+Healing often begins with increasing safety, regulation, and awareness.

 This may involve: